InhyeokHwang/Humanoid/README.md

 # hongdae_kist_humanoid

 ## 🏛️ Collaboration

-This project was conducted under the supervision of Dr. Hwa-Seop Lim, Director of the AI Research Division at KIST, in collaboration with the TATE Lab at Hongik University.
+This project was conducted under the supervision of **Dr. Hwa-Seop Lim**,
+Director of the **AI Research Division at KIST**,
+and was carried out in collaboration with the **TATE Lab at Hongik University**.

 ## 🎥 Demo